-- List Authors: Up to 11 list authors can be included.
+- List Authors: Up to 11 listed authors can be included.
 Their full names with credentials, city and state or country must be included.

-- Presentation Preference: Please note whether the preferred format is an Oral Presentation, E-poster or both.
+- Presentation Preference: Note whether the preferred format is an Oral Presentation, E-poster or both.

-- Additional Information: This includes elements such as study design, award consideration, previous submission of abstract, previous presentation on abstract, sponsor (required) and Food & Drug Administration (FDA) approval.
+- Additional Information: This includes elements such as study design, award consideration, previous submission of abstract, previous presentation of the abstract, sponsor (required) and Food & Drug Administration (FDA) approval.

-- Disclosure: This is required for presenting author, as well as agreement with Terms and Conditions.
+- Disclosure: This is required for the presenting author, along with agreement to Terms and Conditions.

-Please note: Abstracts selected for the 2018 AANS Annual Scientific Meeting cannot contain advertising, trade names or a product-group message.
-Please include generic names or terms in your abstract content.
+Please note: Abstracts selected for the 2020 AANS Annual Scientific Meeting cannot contain advertising, trade names or a product-group message.
+Include generic names or terms in abstract content.
 If the abstract includes trade names, names from several companies should be used — not just trade names from a single company — to present all available treatment options.
-If trade names or company names are included in your abstract, the AANS reserves the right to remove them to ensure all scientific content is free from commercial bias.
+If trade names or company names are included in an abstract, the AANS reserves the right to remove them to ensure all scientific content is free from commercial bias.

-Yes, you may make any edits until the submission deadline for the Abstract Center.
-Edits would include changing the title, adding or deleting authors or changing the abstract body.
+Yes, edits can be made until the Abstract Center submission deadline.
+Edits may include changing the title, adding or deleting authors or changing the abstract body.
 Once the review process begins, no changes to the submissions are allowed — no exceptions.
-Please note that any typographical or spelling errors, improperly formatted titles, etc., will not be edited by anyone at the AANS.
+Typographical or spelling errors, improperly formatted titles, etc., will not be edited by anyone at the AANS.
 It is the responsibility of the submitter to review and verify all work submitted.
-After making changes to your abstract, please remember to RE-SUBMIT the abstract even if submitted.
+After making changes to an abstract, remember to RESUBMIT the abstract even if submitted.

-Please note: After making changes to your abstract, please remember to RESUBMIT the abstract even if submitted previously.
+Note: After making changes to an abstract, remember to RESUBMIT the abstract even if submitted previously.
 The Abstract Submittal Status must read COMPLETE if it is to be reviewed.

-Can I submit charts, graphs or images with abstract submission?
+Can charts, graphs or images be included with abstract submission?

 No, the AANS does not allow for any of the above in the abstract submission process.